About this service

-We currently cover nine of the Sustainable Development Goals (SDGs 1, 2, 3, 4, 7, 11, 13, 14, 15, with SDG 12 on the way).
+We currently cover ten of the Sustainable Development Goals (SDGs 1, 2, 3, 4, 7, 11, 12, 13, 14, 15).
 Additional SDGs can be added, depending on capacity.
 For a publication to be in our total dataset, it must a) be indexed in CRISTIN (opens in a new tab) (Current Research Information System in Norway), b) be written in English or Norwegian, and c) be categorised in CRISTIN as a book, part of a book/report, report/dissertation or journal publication, but not in the subcategories book review, errata, abstract or other.
 This covers a relatively large proportion of written scientific outputs in Norway.
 However, researchers do not always register outputs such as popular works or reports in CRISTIN, so coverage of these may vary.
 Finally, to be included in the service, a publication must be related to an SDG according to our SDG-mapping method.

 We currently cover works published from 2015 to 2022, with partial coverage of 2023.